philoserf/crbgc/README.md

 # The Common &amp; Recent Bogey Golf Club&trade;

-> Let's keep it real.
+> We can shoot 84 here.
+Right?&trade;

 - established circa 2000
 - founded by Dean Chase and Mark Ayers